Family Friendly Things to do in Duluth MN

 If you’re in Duluth, Minnesota, you’ve likely noticed that it’s the perfect place to hike.
 The city is situated at the base of the North Shore line ridge and offers a variety of trails that take hikers through varied terrains and ecosystems.

 This includes trail walks from Duluth, as well as its outskirts, where there are hiking opportunities in parks like Canal Park and Glensheen Mansion.
-Not only is this beautiful land perfect for outdoor adventures, but also has plenty of history to offer.
+Not only is this beautiful land perfect for outdoor adventures, but it also has plenty of history to offer.

 Some of my favorite hikes are hidden in the parks and have waterfalls.
-Pick up a copy of Waterfalls of Minnesota’s North Shore and find out some great locations you can’t miss.
+Pick up a copy of Waterfalls of Minnesota’s North Shore and find out about some great locations you can’t miss.

 Duluth Waterfalls